ApcarJo/Frontend-Dental-Clinic/README.md

 <img src="src/img/screenshots/schedule_datepicker.jpg" width="1000">

-This is our DatePicker pure javascript code created for the project.
+This is our DATEPICKER PURE JAVASCRIPT CODE created for the project.
 It's a component that uses redux to send the data to each container where is used (clientregister.jsx, dentistregister.jsx, and dentistprofile.jsx container views).
 It can show the months by name, write the year in roman numerals, and some other calculations related to the date, this options are in the code but not activated for the project.
 Part of the code is used to create the dynamic schedule draw in dentist profile.

 <img src="src/img/screenshots/purecode_datepicker.PNG" width="1000">